-Express your interest to the pack leaders, the Cubmaster, chartered organization representative, or members of the unit committee.
-While there’s no guarantee that a specific role or position will be available and there may be a selection process among several candidates even if the position is currently vacant there is usually some way in which you can contribute, and most units are glad for any offer of help.
+Express your interest to the pack leaders, the Cubmaster, the chartered organization representative, or members of the unit committee.
+There’s no guarantee that a specific role or position will be available and there may be a selection process among several candidates.
+However, even if no positions are currently vacant, there is usually some way in which you can contribute and our leaders appreciate all help they can get.

 - Must I be a U.S. citizen to join Cub Scouting?

 Citizenship is not required of youth or adult members.
 If you live outside the United States and are not a U.S. citizen, it may be more beneficial to join the Scouting association in your own nation.
 The World Organization of the Scout Movement provides contact information for all national Scouting organizations on its Web site at www.scout.org